UnBottino/PasswordManager/README.md

   - Click Generate New Private Key, then confirm by clicking Generate Key.
   - Securely store the JSON file containing the key.
 - Open "connection.py" and insert the path to the JSON file on line 11.
+- Run passwordConsole.py to open the program

+You could make a shortcut for passwordConsole.py to make the program more accessible.

 ## Prerequisites
 The following python packages are required